yomariano/summarize-video/README.md

 # Video Summarizer with Gemma 3

 This project creates summaries of videos using Google's Gemma 3 multimodal model.
 It extracts key frames and transcribes audio from the video, then uses Gemma 3 to generate a concise summary based on this information.
+It supports both local video files and YouTube URLs via a command-line interface or REST API.

 ## How It Works